Premium Payable Under the Québec Prescription Drug Insurance Plan

 If you have a health insurance card issued by the Régie de l'assurance maladie du Québec (RAMQ), you are required to be covered by one of the following plans:

-- a private group insurance plan that provides basic prescription drug insurance, if you are eligible for one;
+- a private group insurance plan that provides basic prescription drug insurance, if you have access to one;

 If you are a full-time student (at the secondary or post-secondary level) between the ages of 18 and 25 and you have the option of being covered by a parent's group insurance plan, you are required to take it and inform the RAMQ.